TheSpeedM/docker-remote-deployment/README.md

 > [!NOTE]
 > A service with a build stage should still have an image name specified (in  `docker-compose.yaml`) like above, otherwise the script can not find the final image.
 This image name should then be prefixed with `localhost:5000/` in `remote-compose.yaml`.

+### Store configuration files on the remote machine

+Some projects require different configurations for different machines.
+To reduce project clutter this project assumes the files are stored on the remote machine.
+To reference these files when running the `remote-compose.yaml` place them in `/etc/docker-remote-deploy` on the remote machine.
+These will be temporarily copied to the local machine during execution.

+It is also possible to change the folder where these files are stored (on the remote machine) by specifying it through the `-RemotePath` argument.

 ## Usage

 ```powershell